alexkchew/interplay2020acsnano/README.md

 tar -xvf interplay2020acsnano_zenodo.tar.gz
 ```

 This is in a work of progress - still updating this page!
-Estimated time of completion: October 2021
+Estimated time of completion: November 2021